bitxiaofeizhang/A2NN-test/README.md

-# A2NN-test
+# A2NN-TEST
-  The project implement the CNN, A2NN, Q-A2NN for optical remote sensing classification.
+  The project tests the A2NN and Q-A2NN for optical remote sensing classification.

     test_code:
-      the test code for implementing the CNN, A2NN, Q-A2NN for optical remote sensing classification.
+      the test code for comparing the CNN, A2NN and Q-A2NN for optical remote sensing classification.

     hardware:
       adder_PE_code:
         the code of the adder kernel processing energy.